baloothebear4/pyvisualiser/README.md

 The package is in the alpha test stage with a Roon API for use on MacOS desktop.
 The first port will be to a Rasberry Pi headless display.

 Collaboration welcome!

+I want to give credit to https://github.com/project-owner/PeppyMeter  for use of some of the VU images.
+These have been incorporated as VU meter images